orbitalquark/textadept/doc/manual.md

 can put this script somewhere in your `$PATH` (e.g. */usr/local/bin/*), but this is completely optional.

-If you downloaded the set of extra modules, you can unpack its contents into Textadept's directory (thus merging the *modules/* directories) on Windows, Linux, and BSD.
+If you downloaded Textadept's extra set of modules, you can unpack its contents into Textadept's directory (thus merging the *modules/* directories) on Windows, Linux, and BSD.
 On macOS, it is recommended to create a *~/.textadept/* directory (if it does not already exist) and unpack the modules there (thus creating or merging the *modules/* directory).

+**Note:** Textadept generally does not auto-load [modules](#Modules), so you will need to load at least some of those extra modules manually.
+For example, in your *~/.textadept/init.lua*:

+    require('ctags')
+    require('file_diff')
+    require('spellcheck')

 ### Running